 This Learning & the Brain Summer Institute will be led by Dr. Mary Helen Immordino-Yang and assisted by Christina Krone.

 This program is designed to help individuals and school teams develop the knowledge, skills, and strategies necessary to responsibly apply neuroscience and cognitive science findings to the classroom to improve teaching and learning.
 Active participation is expected throughout this Institute.
-Class sessions will be held in the afternoon on the first day and on mornings each subsequent day amounting to a program total of 20 hours.
+Class sessions will be held in the afternoon on the first day and on mornings each subsequent day.

-All sessions will take place at the Sierra Madre comple on the UC Santa Barbara campus and participants will be housed close by on campus.
+Attendees will be housed and all sessions will take place at the Sierra Madre complex on the Goleta, CA side of the UC Santa Barbara campus.
 Lodging, some meals, and course materials are provided.
-See online schedule for meals provided.
+See the online schedule for meals provided.